mcgooz/SousChef/README.md

 This file is used to pass the date to each template, without having to pass it as context in every view.

 ##### forms.py
-The file where all the app's forms are defined and customised.
+Where all the app's forms are defined and customised.
 This includes the inline formsets.
 The forms allow users to:
 - update the user profile picture
 - add new recipes
 - add ingredients